Astro v5.0-beta

 loader, with extra backward-compatibility handling.

-While this backwards compatibility implementation is able to emulate most of the features of legacy collections, there are some differences and limitations that may cause breaking changes to existing collections:
+This backwards compatibility implementation is able to emulate most of the features of legacy collections and will allow many legacy collections to continue to work even without updating your code.
+However, there are some differences and limitations that may cause breaking changes to existing collections:

 - In previous versions of Astro, collections would be generated for all folders in